Ryan-UGA/California-Housing-Prices/README.md

 ## Data Cleaning
 The dataset was cleaned by:
 1. Dropping all null values.
-2. Eliminating outliers for the `population` feature.
+2. Eliminating outliers for features including the `population` feature.
-3.

 ## Exploratory Data Analysis
 1. Analyzed the distribution of the `median_house_value` feature using histograms.